ErfindergeistJuelichOfficial/tinygo-led-race/README.md

 - **Medium Stamina**: Car brightness dims proportionally
 - **Low Stamina**: Car color fades toward purple, indicating exhaustion
 - **Recovery**: Stamina regenerates slowly when not pressing buttons

+### Speed zone
+Get a boost when driving through a zone marked by green LEDs
+- Drive slow enough over the green LEDs to receive a boost
+- Nothing happens if you're too fast
+- The zone is spawned at a random position at the beginning
+- The zone randomly changes the position during the game

 This creates strategic depth where players must decide when to sprint and when to coast.